o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 If you'd like to download and enable the **AtomTutorials** gem, do the following:
 1. Download or clone the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
+   * If you followed this tutorial, you already downloaded or cloned this repository, but probably moved the `Object` files out of the repository.
+You can move the files back or re-download/clone the repository.
 1. Open `VegetationBending.materialtype` and replace all the instances of `{your-path-to-o3de}` with your absolute path to O3DE.
 1. [Register the **AtomTutorials** gem to the engine](/docs/user-guide/project-config/register-gems).
 In the command line interface, `cd` into the engine.
 Then, run
    ```